Steve Keen: Views on the UK's EU referendum

+Software Projects

-Minsky software project
+Minsky

-Recently, Keen commissioned the development of a software package called Minsky for visually modelling national economies, in a way that is intended to be more accurate than mainstream macroeconomic models – which he contends do not properly include debt and banking.
+Keen commissioned the development of a software package called Minsky for visually modelling national economies, in a way that is intended to be more accurate than mainstream macroeconomic models – which he contends do not properly include debt and banking.
 He envisages it being used for both educational and research purposes.

 The first phase of the development was funded by an academic research grant, as is typical for academic research projects – but in February 2013 Keen launched a crowdfunding project on Kickstarter to allow members of the public to contribute towards taking MINSKY to the next level of development.
 In the first 24 hours, this project raised approximately 15% of its funding target, and has since fully achieved its initial funding goal of $50,000.00.

+Ravel

+Keen introduced Ravel in 2021.
+He developed it with Russell Standish as a new way to analyze and display data.
+The software uses Minsky's user interface.

 Criticism

+Economist Chris Auld argues that Keen's criticism of the basic model of perfect competition makes basic mathematical errors.

 Matthijs Krul maintains that Keen, while broadly accurate in his criticism of the neoclassical synthesis, generally misrepresents Marx's views in Debunking Economics and in earlier work when asserting that, in the production of commodities, machinery produces more value than it costs.

 Austrian School economists Robert P. Murphy and Gene Callahan claim Keen's 2001 book "suffers from many of the very faults of which he accuses the mainstream".
 They also claim that much of his work is "ideologically motivated even while criticising neoclassical economics for being ideological".
 They praise his critique of perfect competition and his chapter on dynamic vs. static models, whilst they criticise his attempts at objective value theory and what they claim is his misrepresentation of the Austrian School interpretation of Say's law.